kbab6aoo/HowToArticles/usingVarnishToServeWordPressOnDebian.md

 }
 For an SSL-encrypted website, you need one server block to receive traffic on port 443 and pass decrypted traffic to Varnish on port 80, and another server block to serve unencrypted traffic to Varnish on port 8080, when Varnish asks for it.

 The ssl_certificate directive must specify the location and name of the SSL certificate file.
-Take a look at our guide to using SSL on nginx for more information, and update the ssl_certificate and ssl_certificate_key values as needed.
+Take a look at our guide to using SSL on Nginx for more information, and update the ssl_certificate and ssl_certificate_key values as needed.
 Alternately, if you don’t have a commercially-signed SSL certificate (issued by a CA), you can issue a self-signed SSL certificate using openssl, but this should be done only for testing purposes.
 Self-signed sites will return a “This Connection is Untrusted” message when opened in a browser.

 Now, let’s review the key points of the previous two server blocks: